Welcome to today's edition of the Rush 24-7 podcast.

 And they all used the word moderate.

-The president struck a middle chord.
+The president struck a middle cord.

-I want you to pay special attention to the polls because we are always told that elections in this country are won by the party that best courts the undecided vote, the moderates, the independence, uh, the middle ground, because the base of both parties you take for granted, they cancel each other out, but that great unwashed in the middle in there, that's who we go get.
+I want you to pay special attention to the polls because we are always told that elections in this country are won by the party that best courts the undecided vote, the moderates, the independents, the middle ground, because the base of both parties you take for granted, they cancel each other out, but that great unwashed in the middle in there, that's who we go get.

 Okay.